Naming (parliamentary procedure): Process

 In the Australian House of Representatives, the procedure to name members is under Standing Order 94.
 Under Standing Order 94a, the Speaker can order the immediate removal of a member for one hour, which is not open to a division; this standing order was introduced in 1994 and was known as Standing Order 304a until 2004, when it was renamed to 94a.
 This standing order was introduced as a mechanism for the Speaker to quickly eject disorderly members without taking up the time of the house for a division, which was the case prior to 1994.
 If a member is named under Standing Order 94b, the removal is dependent on a vote.
 If a member is named, the Speaker declares, "I name", followed by the Electoral Division of the member, and then the Leader of the House moves the question:

 That the member for (division) be suspended from the service of the House.

 If the vote passes by a simple majority, then the member is required to leave the house for 24 hours, with more severe penalties if the member has been named beforehand in the same calendar year.

 In the House of Commons of Canada, the Speaker's authority to remove members is listed under Standing Order 11.
-A member named by the Speaker is required to leave the House immediately and prohibited from returning for the remainder of the day's sitting.
+A member named by the Speaker, without debate, is required to leave the House immediately and prohibited from returning for the remainder of the day's sitting.
 Alternatively, the Speaker may suggest to the House the removal of a member for a specific period of time, which requires a motion to receive a majority vote on the House floor.
 Although the removal of members was increasingly common through the 20th century, usage of the procedure has since declined, having only been used eight times since 2000.
 The order to remove a member generally requires an act of defiance against the Speaker, as the removal of a member is usually justified by the generic reasoning that the member is "disregarding the authority of the Chair".